noisesmith/energize/README.md

 ### Cmdr Juran (Andorian) and Lt.
 Kolimet (Klingon)

 Juran and Kolimet were Darael's teammates on the Malcor assignment;
-they have left Malcor in a shuttlecraft or runabout to pursue a lead they suspect will be able to explain where the technology is coming from.
+they have left Malcor in the runabout USS Serayu to pursue a lead they suspect will be able to explain where the technology is coming from.
 Their ship is disabled and adrift; you need to beam them back together.

 Once they are on board, they tell the Captain that the ship they were chasing met up with the USS Chandrasekhar under Captain Cunningham.
-The Chandrasekhar disabled the runabout when they interrupted a transfer of cargo.
+The Chandrasekhar disabled the Serayu when they interrupted a transfer of cargo.

 ### Lt.
 Cmdr Atanyo (Falling humanoid) (Grazerite?)